Integrability in Gravity from Chern-Simons Theory: Symmetric space PCM from 6dCS theory

 In addition, the meromorphic 1-form of 4dCS theory is given by

 This is the appropriate 1-form to recover the 2dPCM and reproduces the setup described in \cite[\S 11]{Costello:2019tri}.
-We have therefore demonstrated how to recover the symmetric space PCM and branch cut defects from 6dCS theory.
+We have therefore demonstrated how to recover the 2d symmetric-space PCM and 4dCS branch cut defects from 6dCS theory.